H\"ansch-Couillaud locking of a large Sagnac interferometer: advancing below the flicker floor: Results

 To assess the performance of a HC locked passive laser gyroscope, two half-hour Sagnac measurements are performed in direct succession, one with the standard HC locking method and one with the lock-in enhanced HC method.

 To analyze noise contributions, the Welch power spectral density (PSD) \cite{Welch1967} is computed for both datasets and shown in Fig.~\ref{fig:psd}.
 It can clearly be seen that the predominant kind of noise for the normal HC method in the regime below about \SI{2}{\hertz} is of the $1/f$-type (flicker noise).
-When enhancing the locking scheme with a lock-in detection of the error signal, the flicker noise is suppressed, leading to a purely shot-noise limited PSD at a level of about \SI{1.2e-8}{\radian/\second/\sqrthertz} for the rotation rate measurement.
+Noise of this type has long been observed and studied in DC-type detection schemes in photodiodes \cite{Rubiola2006}, originating mainly from dark currents induced by defects in the semiconductor material \cite{Kinch2005}.
+Additionally, further flicker-type noise contributions like laser power modulations cannot be excluded.
+When enhancing the locking scheme with a lock-in detection of the error signal, the detection is shifted to the modulation frequency and the flicker noise is suppressed, leading to a purely shot-noise limited PSD at a level of about \SI{1.2e-8}{\radian/\second/\sqrthertz} for the rotation rate measurement.
 At higher frequencies, both methods yield the same noise characteristics.
 We observe three dominant noise peaks.
 The peaks at \SI{23}{\hertz} and \SI{34}{\hertz} are of acoustic origin and attributed to cooling fans in the lab, as verified by accelerometer measurements.
 The third peak at \SI{50}{\hertz} is caused by electronics.

 Furthermore, the classic Allan deviation \cite{Allan1966} is calculated to examine the rotation rate measurement performance, as shown in Fig.~\ref{fig:adev}.
 When lock-in modulating, the best sensitivity is reached at about \SI{6}{\second} with \SI{7.7e-5}{}$\,\Omega_{\text{E}}$ or \SI{3.1}{\nano\radian/\second}.
 This is similar as previously reported for a similar sized passive laser gyroscope using the PDH locking technique \cite{Feng2023}.
 This equates to a deviation minimum of the Sagnac frequency $\delta f$ of \SI{24}{\milli \hertz}.
 Each of the two symmetrically assembled counter-propagating locks is therefore stabilized to a level of \SI{17}{\milli \hertz}, which corresponds to a fraction of \SI{2.8e-5}{} in the cavity linewidth $f_{\text{FWHM}}$ and a fraction of \SI{3.6e-17}{} of the absolute laser frequency $f_{\text{L}}$.